jkup14/DDP_CPP/README.md

 # Differential Dynamic Programming in C++
 The popular trajectory optimization technique implemented in C++ and the Eigen Library for the linear algebra.
-Heavily typed and templated so that all matrices have knows sizes.
+Heavily typed and templated so that all matrices have knowns sizes.
 This allows Eigen to optimize during compilation.

 **Next steps: visualization, additional dynamics functions, regularization, automatic differentiation, allocate on the heap, control constraints via box-ddp**